 I was immediately struck by the notion that some young people may be written off for life.

 That is a theory that is totally contrary to the work we do at Tougher Minds, using the latest understanding of neuroscience and psychology to teach school pupils and adults mental skills like concentration, motivation and confidence.
 If Dominic Cummings ideas have been reported correctly, then he believes some young people are effectively pre-programmed to fail.
-In fact, our research and work shows that when our methods are used consistently anybody can achieve good results and improve their academic performance.
+In fact, our research and work shows that when our methods are used consistently, anybody can achieve better results and improve their academic performance.

 For me, it is always nurture rather than nature that is important when it comes to getting good results.
 This theory is also consistently underlined by the success I experience with professional sportspeople and major businesses via the Tougher Minds programmes.